$RO(C_2)$-graded cohomology of equivariant Grassmannian manifolds: Introduction

-Let $\part(p,k,m,t)$ denote the number of partitions of $p$ into $k$ non-negative, weakly-increasing numbers $\lambda_i\le m$, such that $\#\{i:\lambda_i\ge k-i+1\}=t$.
-The value $t$ is called the \textbf{trace} of the partition $\lambda$.
-Visually, it is the number of boxes on the main diagonal of a Young diagram representing the partition.
-See Figure \ref{fig:tracetable} for examples.
+Given non-negative, weakly-increasing numbers $\lambda_1, \lambda_2, \ldots, \lambda_k$, define the \textbf{trace} of this collection to be $\#\{i:\lambda_i\ge k-i+1\}=t$.
+If a $\lambda_i$ is interpreted as a Young diagram, its trace represents the number of boxes on the main diagonal.
+See Table \ref{table:tracetable} for examples.
+Let $\part(p,k,m,t)$ denote the number of partitions of $p$ into $k$ numbers $\lambda_i\le m$ having trace $t$.
 Using this definition, we state the following theorem.

 \begin{thm} \end{thm}